simonefacchiano/Video-Unlearning/README.md

 ## Announcements

 - **2025-06-06**:  The repository is live!
-Code and models will be available soon.
-Stay tuned!
+Code and models will be available soon: stay tuned!

 ## Acknowledgements